z448/trrr/README.md

 # USAGE

-Search with as many parameters as needed.
+\- Search with as many keywords as needed.

 > `trrr keyword1 keyword2 keywordN`

+\- trrr uses source option from '~/.trrr' conf.
+To use different torrent source add one of the following options.

+> `-p` piratebay
+>
+> `-r` rarbg
+>
+> `-y` yts
+>
+> `-k` kickasstorrents
+>
+> `-e` extratorrents
+>
+> `-x` 1337x
+>
+> `-l` limetorrents

-Start it without any parameter and it'll use clipboard content as keywords. ( needs 'xclip' or 'xsel' to be installed on Linux )
+\- start it without any parameter and it'll use clipboard content as keywords. ( this needs 'xclip' or 'xsel' to be installed on Linux )

+\- To automaticaly open some magnet link from results add its key -\[A-O\] as an option.
+  E.g: to open first (A) magnet link use following command.

+> `trrr keyword1 keyword2 keywordN -A`

-To get another torrent from previous search add key as parameter.
-This is mandatory on Windows running 'Git/Bash for Windows' where you have to specify key on CLI upfront.
+On Windows running 'Git/Bash for Windows' you have to specify key upfront so first make search without any option to see the results, then repeat the command and add key -\[A-O\] as an option.

-> `trrr keyword1 keyword2 keywordN -b`

-See this perdoc.
+\- See help

 > `trrr -h`